 The proposed Federal action is implementation of an ephemeral island/sandbar creation project near Burnham Island in the MMR.
-The goal of the proposed project is to enhance aquatic habitat for the federally endangered pallid sturgeon, which could also have the potential to serve as breeding habitat for the least tern, depending on river stages.
+The goal of the proposed project is to restore habitat for two federally endangered species: the pallid sturgeon and the interior least tern.
 The proposed project consists of using dredge disposal material to build ephemeral sandbar habitat in the MMR.
 Specifically, sediment would be dredged from within the navigation channel using a hydraulic dredge and deposited via flexible-floating dredge pipe (flex-pipe) between the river training structures on the right descending bank between river miles 38.9 - 39.4.
-The dredged material would be concentrated in specific areas in order to build the islands to a specific design elevation and size, increasing the wetted edge, wetted perimeter and the overall bathymetric diversity in the area.
+The dredged material would be concentrated on specific areas in order to build the islands to a specific design elevation and size, increasing the wetted edge, wetted perimeter and the overall bathymetric diversity in the area.